 The following are a few guidelines for preparing submissions:

-Submission Format: All articles must be submitted via e-mail to barjournal@utahbar.org, with the article attached in Microsoft Word or WordPerfect.
-The subject line of the e-mail must include the title of the submission and the author’s last name.
+SUBMISSION FORMAT: Articles must be submitted via email to [email protected], with the article attached in Microsoft Word or WordPerfect.
+The subject line of the email must include the title of the submission and the author’s last name.

-Content: Articles should address the Utah Bar Journal audience – primarily licensed members of the Utah Bar.
+ARTICLE CONTENT: Articles should address the Utah Bar Journal audience – primarily licensed members of the Utah Bar.
 Submissions of broad appeal and application are favored.
 Nevertheless, the editorial board sometimes considers timely articles on narrower topics.
-If an author is in doubt about the suitability of an article they are invited to submit it for consideration.
+If in doubt about the suitability of an article, an author is invited to submit it for consideration.

-Authors: Authors must include with all submissions a sentence identifying their place of employment.
-Authors are encouraged to submit a head shot to be printed next to their bio.
-These photographs must be sent via e-mail, must be 300 dpi or greater, and must be submitted in .jpg, .eps, or .tif format.
+AUTHOR(S): Author(s) must include with all submissions a sentence identifying their place of employment.
+Unless otherwise expressly stated, the views expressed are understood to be those of the author(s) only.
+Author(s) are encouraged to submit a headshot to be printed next to their bio.
+These photographs must be sent via email, must be 300 dpi or greater, and must be submitted in .jpg, .eps, or .tif format.

 Cover Photo Submission Guidelines